KPT1020/stem_app/README.md

 - Sort advertised data alphabetically
 - Start and stop scan with a button
 - Connect to and read data from selected devices
-- Saving the data to Firebase
+- Upload the data to Firebase

 # Requirements